reliek21/cmpc-books/README.md

 - **Prettier**: Automatic formatting
 - **Commits**: Conventional commits

-## 📄 License

-This project is a technical test for full-stack development evaluation.

-**Developed with ❤️ for CMPC**

 ---

 *For more technical information, check the specific READMEs in `apps/server/` and `apps/web/`*